Frequently asked questions about Azure Kubernetes Service (AKS)

 Are security updates applied to AKS agent nodes?

-Yes, Azure automatically applies security patches to the nodes in your cluster on a nightly schedule.
-However, you are responsible for ensuring that nodes are rebooted as required.
-You have several options for performing node reboots:
+Azure automatically applies security patches to the Linux nodes in your cluster on a nightly schedule.
+However, you are responsible for ensuring that those Linux nodes are rebooted as required.
+You have several options for rebooting nodes:

 - Manually, through the Azure portal or the Azure CLI.

 - By upgrading your AKS cluster.
-Cluster upgrades automatically cordon and drain nodes, then bring each node back up with the latest Ubuntu image and a new patch version or a minor Kubernetes version.
+The cluster upgrades cordon and drain nodes automatically and then bring a new node online with the latest Ubuntu image and a new patch version or a minor Kubernetes version.
 For more information, see Upgrade an AKS cluster.

-- Using Kured, an open-source reboot daemon for Kubernetes.
-Kured runs as a DaemonSet and monitors each node for the presence of a file indicating that a reboot is required.
-OS reboots are managed across the cluster using the same cordon and drain process as a cluster upgrade.
+- By using Kured, an open-source reboot daemon for Kubernetes.
+Kured runs as a DaemonSet and monitors each node for the presence of a file that indicates that a reboot is required.
+Across the cluster, OS reboots are managed by the same cordon and drain process as a cluster upgrade.

 For more information about using kured, see Apply security and kernel updates to nodes in AKS.